Cushychicken/br-by-ex/README.md

 Here's a roadmap of what we plan to cover in future projects.
 These will move up to the Project Index as they are completed.

 - `custom-app`: basic C application that's compiled and installed to target system on `make`
-- `python`: install Python on target, along with a basic script
+- `python`: install Python on target, along with a basic script, plus a package or two
 - `spi-support`: get SPI up and running
 - `extlinux`: using a modern `extlinux.conf` to bundle the Kernel and DTB within the rootfs
 - `swupdate`: implement software updates using `swupdate`